pdsabs/plzenjoy/README.md

 ## TODO

-Reorder displaying DB data so that newest items are first ?Hide writing content until title is clicked on (helpful for navigation)
+Hide writing content until title is clicked on (helpful for navigation)

 ## Recommended IDE Setup